pgeu/pgeu-system/docs/scheduler/jobs.md

 A template for a `systemd` service file is in `tools/systemd/', but needs to be adjusted for paths and users before being used.

-The deamon will write to stdout and stderr, so care should be taken to write these to a reasonable logfile unless the init system already takes care of it (systemd does by default).
+The daemon will write to stdout and stderr, so care should be taken to write these to a reasonable logfile unless the init system already takes care of it (systemd does by default).